tariksari/aws-s3-lambda-transcoder-movie/README.md

 Install npm packages

-1 : npm install axios<br>
+1 : npm install<br>
-2 : npm install async<br>
-3 : compress all files and upload to lambda<br>
+2 : compress all files and upload to lambda<br>
-4 : Select the lambda function for S3 PutObject event
+3 : Select the lambda function for S3 PutObject event